hongdu04/drone-inspection-4real/README.md

 # How to use

+clone it in your ros worksapce

+`catkin_ws/src`

-Start the realsense, vins and mavros
+Start the realsense, vins and mavros, find the script in path `/fuel_exp/src/realflight_modules/px4ctrl/launch`

 `rspx4.sh`